 This model has its arrow rest placed in front of the limb pockets.
 It gives a traditional appearance and is the easiest to shoot.
-However, it’s speed and power is the least amongst other types of risers.
+However, it’s speed and power is the least among other types of risers.

 - Inline Risers

 The Inline riser gives a straighter appearance.
 It is because it comes with an arrow rest that is in line with the limb pockets.
 However, they are relatively hard to shoot even though they offer better power and speed over the reflex riser models.

 - Reflex Risers

 In this riser, the arrow rest is positioned behind the limb pockets.
 Even more, they provide the highest amount of speed and distance over other models.
 However, it is challenging to shoot.